PerkLab/SlicerOpenAnatomy/AtlasEditor/README.md

 - SPL Knee Atlas
 - SPL Abdominal Atlas

-The Atlas Editor  extension is useful for editing and simplifying these comprehensive digital anatomy atlases for customization and tailoring of the atlas content to specific needs.
+The Atlas Editor module is useful for editing and simplifying these comprehensive digital anatomy atlases for customization and tailoring of the atlas content to specific needs.
 Users can select and organize the structures/labels into groups that is most relevant to their particular field or area of study.

 ## Examples
 ### Merging